 Decode SCA broadcast in the 88-108 MHz VHF FM broadcast band with GNU Radio Companion

-WBFM_SCA.grc along with numerous other GNU Radio examples.
+numerous other GNU Radio examples.

 This article explains SCA decoding as well as modern uses of spectrum adjacent to the main stereo VHF FM broadcast band signal.

-How does SCA decoding work?
+How SCA decoding works